jmtt89/AndroidAppDemo/README.md

 - Select app and go to the tab “Dependencies”
 - If MessangiSDK is not a dependency, add it by clicking on “+”, select “module” and “MessangiSDK”.

-Currently you have to manually add dependencies for MessangiSDK, the Gradle will not automatically add them.
+Currently you have to manually add dependencies for MessangiSDK, Gradle will not add them automatically.

 - Go to “Gradle Scripts” > “build.gradle(Module: app)”
 - Add the lines below in the section dependencies **before** the line “compile project(‘:messangisdk’)”